civfanatics/CQUI_Community-Edition/README.md

 - Mission list is shown as a side screen, rather than replacing the destination list

 ### Divine Yuri's Custom City Panel
-Mod by [Divine Yuri](https://forums.civfanatics.com/members/divine-yuri.263736/), you can find it [on civfanatics](https://forums.civfanatics.com/resources/divine-yuris-custom-city-panel.25430/).
+Mod by [Divine Yuri](https://forums.civfanatics.com/members/divine-yuri.263736/), the stand-alone version can be found [on civfanatics](https://forums.civfanatics.com/resources/divine-yuris-custom-city-panel.25430/).
 The mod adds additional tooltips to the city panel.

 ![Amenities tooltip](http://i.imgur.com/qHjdmUG.png)